ahmedsomaa/gs-typescript/README.md

 # Getting Started with TypeScript

-A repo for who wants to get started with learning TypeScript.
+A repo for TypeScript notes for anyone who is starting to learn TypeScript.

 ## Table of Contents